 Yes, warrant records are public in Columbus County, North Carolina.
-According to the North Carolina Public Records Act, most government records are accessible to the public unless otherwise specified by law.
+Pursuant to the North Carolina Public Records Act, most government records are accessible to the public unless otherwise specified by law.
 This transparency ensures that citizens have the right to access information about warrants issued within the county, promoting accountability and openness in law enforcement activities.

 Warrant records in Columbus County typically include: